-We will publish additional disclosures to provide insight into strategic areas that span our businesses:
+To provide insight into strategic areas that span our businesses:

 As we respond to the energy transition, convenience and electrification are expected to form a greater proportion of our margins.
 We aim to increase share of our margin from convenience and electrification to around 50% by 2030.

 And, as mentioned, we are focused on growth markets, aiming to double combined 2019 earnings from our retail fuels and Castrol businesses in these markets by 2030.

 In addition, we will continue to disclose marketed sales of refined products, which represents all of the products we market, including retail, B2B, aviation and Castrol.

 In addition to quarterly financial disclosures for our products – refining & trading business, we will continue to provide:

 Our products – refining & trading business plays a key role in the optimization of the fuels value chain from crude supply to refining to marketing.

 In refining, we intend to high-grade the portfolio, drive synergies from our new operating model and continue to pursue an unrelenting focus on operational excellence, efficiency and commercial optimization through our long-established business improvement plans.

 We intend to continue to grow commercial value through campaign planning and margin improvement together with investment in digital and feedstock processing capabilities, such as bio co-processing.
 Taken together, these actions support our plan to move our portfolio to top-quartile net cash margin by 2025.